chromestone/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

+I think a couple years ago there was a rant here about copying pasting directories if teams ever larger than 2...

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+~~This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
+This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.~~

 ## Creating your own OpModes